 Practice Profile

-Mark was called to the Bar in 2021.
-He has a strong and busy practice across all of Chambers’ practice areas, including in planning and public law.
-Mark has a strong reputation as an advocate and, unusually for his year of call, has regularly appeared in the High Court, including as sole counsel (and will appear as sole counsel in the Court of Appeal in December).
-His advocacy experience, including cross-examining in the Old Bailey, means he is often instructed against more senior counsel, including KCs.
+Mark has a strong and busy practice across all of Chambers’ practice areas, with a particular expertise in planning, infrastructure and compulsory purchase/compensation work.
+Mark has a strong reputation as an advocate and, unusually for his year of call, regularly appears in the High Court, including as sole counsel and against leading KCs.
+His advocacy experience, including cross-examining in the Old Bailey, means he is generally instructed against more senior counsel, including KCs.
 He appears before a broad range of courts, tribunals and planning inquiries.
-He is also regularly instructed as junior counsel to other members of Chambers, including leading silks (such as Morag Ellis KC, Craig Howell Williams KC, Douglas Edwards KC, Greg Jones KC, James Periera KC, Jeremy Phillips KC and Meyric Lewis KC).
+He is also regularly instructed as junior counsel to other members of Chambers, including leading silks.
+He has a broad range of clients ranging from developers, renewable energy companies and landowners to local residents.
+He has extensive experience of acting for, and advising, central government and local government (and has acted for many London boroughs).

 Mark welcomes instructions across all of Chambers' practice areas, with a particular interest in planning, public and compulsory purchase/compensation as well as licensing and environmental law.